Commonly used abbreviation when referring to the all-important science of aerodynamics.

 The garage area at Indianapolis Motor Speedway.

-Large steel can used to fill the tank of NASCAR racers during a pit stop.
-A car usually holds two 10 gallon cans of fuel.
+Large steel can be used to fill the tank of NASCAR racers during a pit stop.
+A car usually holds two 10-gallon cans of fuel.

 The person on a pit crew with the job of filling the car with fuel from either a can (NASCAR venue) or from a filler hose (IRL, CART or F1).